 Effects of Collaboration for Legitimacy and Accountability

-is to analyse the impact of collaboration on legitimacy and accountability and to develop assessment tools to measure those for collaborative governance.
+analyses the impact of collaboration on legitimacy and accountability and develops assessment tools to measure those for collaborative governance.

 Work Package 9